 Agreement with national accounts is possible only when those data are used as the starting point.
 Eurostat requests data providers to go beyond national accounts and this means separating the activity of forestry from the activity of logging, with the first providing the input material for the second.
 This leads to higher numbers of total gross value added than those usually produced by national accounts.

-Million national currency - current prices
+Million national currency (EUR or other) - current prices

 Million EUR - current prices